talorlik/ldap-2fa-on-k8s/application/SECURITY-IMPROVEMENTS.md

 #### ✅ HTTP to HTTPS Redirect

 - **Added**: HTTP (port 80) to HTTPS (port 443) redirect on all ALB ingress resources
 - **Location**: `application/helm/openldap-values.tpl.yaml`
 - **Implementation**:
-  - Added `alb.ingress.kubernetes.io/listen-ports: '[{"HTTP":80},{"HTTPS":443}]'` to listen on both ports
+  - Added `alb.ingress.kubernetes.io/listen-ports:
+  '[{"HTTP":80},{"HTTPS":443}]'` to listen on both ports
-  - Added `alb.ingress.kubernetes.io/ssl-redirect: "443"` to automatically redirect HTTP to HTTPS
+  - Added `alb.ingress.kubernetes.io/ssl-redirect: "443"` to automatically
+  redirect HTTP to HTTPS
-  - Added `alb.ingress.kubernetes.io/ssl-policy: "ELBSecurityPolicy-TLS13-1-2-2021-06"` for modern TLS security
+  - Added `alb.ingress.kubernetes.io/ssl-policy:
+  "ELBSecurityPolicy-TLS13-1-2-2021-06"` for modern TLS security

 #### ✅ ALB Module HTTPS Configuration

 - **Updated**: `application/modules/alb/main.tf` to support optional HTTPS configuration
 - **Added**:
   - Certificate ARN parameter support
   - Listen-ports configuration for HTTP and HTTPS
   - SSL redirect annotation
   - SSL policy annotation
-- **New Variable**: `acm_certificate_arn` in `application/modules/alb/variables.tf`
+- **New Variable**: `acm_certificate_arn` in
+`application/modules/alb/variables.tf`

 **Result**: All external traffic is now forced to use HTTPS on port 443, with automatic redirection from HTTP to HTTPS.

 ### 2. Internal Cluster Security

 #### ✅ Network Policies for Pod-to-Pod Communication

 - **Created**: New module `application/modules/network-policies/` with generic, service-agnostic network policies
 - **Generic Approach**: Any service can communicate with any service, but only on secure ports
+- **Cross-Namespace Communication**: Services in other namespaces can access the LDAP service on secure ports
 - **Policies Created**:
   1. **Namespace Secure Communication Policy**: Applies to ALL pods, allows secure inter-service communication
-     - Allows HTTPS (port 443) between any services
+     - Allows HTTPS (port 443) between any services (same namespace and cross-namespace)
-     - Allows LDAPS (port 636) between any services
+     - Allows LDAPS (port 636) between any services (same namespace and cross-namespace)
-     - Allows alternative HTTPS (port 8443) between any services
+     - Allows alternative HTTPS (port 8443) between any services (same namespace and cross-namespace)
      - Allows DNS resolution (port 53)
      - Allows external HTTPS/HTTP for API calls (2FA providers, etc.)

 **Key Security Features**:

 - **Generic and Future-Proof**: Works with any service (PhpLdapAdmin, LTB-passwd, 2FA website, future services) without policy changes
 - **Encrypted Internal Communication**: Only secure ports (HTTPS 443, LDAPS 636) are allowed
+- **Cross-Namespace Access**: Services in other namespaces can securely access the LDAP service using LDAPS (port 636)
 - **Service-Agnostic**: No need to create new policies when adding services like your 2FA website
 - **Secure by Default**: Unencrypted ports (LDAP 389, HTTP 80) are blocked

 ### 3. TLS Security Policy

 #### ✅ Modern TLS Configuration

-- **SSL Policy**: `ELBSecurityPolicy-TLS13-1-2-2021-06` - Supports TLS 1.2 and TLS 1.3
+- **SSL Policy**: `ELBSecurityPolicy-TLS13-1-2-2021-06` - Supports TLS 1.2 and
+TLS 1.3
 - **Applied to**: All ALB ingress resources (PhpLdapAdmin and LTB-passwd)

 **Result**: Only modern, secure TLS protocols are used for external communication.

 ## Security Architecture